-Mid-shot – the surrounding persons or objects are an important part of the plot; details are visible at the central object.
+Mid-Shot - The surrounding persons or objects are an essential part of the plot; details are visible at the central object.

-Close-up – here the main object can be clearly seen, there is no environment.
+Close-Up - Here the main object can be seen; there is no environment.

 In the example above, you can see that the left vertical line runs in the center of the face - the photo looks harmonious.

-The aspect ratio here is: side B is 0.618 from side A. To simplify, the frame is divided into 8 parts horizontally and vertically.
+The aspect ratio here is: side B is 0.618 from side A. To simplify, the frame is divided into eight parts horizontally and vertically.
 Here the dots are 3/8 and 5/8 from the edges.
-Photos that follow these rules look easy and interesting.
+Photos that follow these rules look easy and exciting.

-To highlight the main part, it must be in the sharpness range, and the background and other details must be blurred.
+It must be in the sharpness range to highlight the central part, and the background and other details must be blurred.
 A sense of depth in the composition is created.
-It does not matter at all whether the key figure is in the foreground or in the background.
-You can read more about depth of field in my another article.
+It does not matter at all whether the key figure is in the foreground or the background.
+You can read more about the depth of field in another article.

 When creating a composition, you must leave enough space between the main component of the plot and the edge of the frame.

-Such objects look good – it is more convenient to look at them without being distracted by secondary details, which makes the plot more dynamic.
+Such objects look good - it is more convenient to look at them without being distracted by secondary details, making the plot more dynamic.

 The objects in the frame have so-called visual, or visual, weight.
-This means that each subject has its own “load”, and this must be taken into account in order to balance them in the frame.
+This means that each subject has its own "load", which must be taken into account to balance them in the frame.
 There are different techniques for this:

-- with the help of gestures – if the model makes a movement with the right hand, then we balance it with a similar movement with the left hand or foot;
+- with the help of gestures - if the model moves with the right hand, then we balance it with a similar movement with the left hand or foot;

 - with the help of objects - an object is placed in the other half - a counterweight.
 An example is in the image above;